 Together with Corporal Steve Henshaw, Bilko's henchmen.
 Devoted sidekick and fundraiser for Ernie.
 Never once has he deserted the master sergeant.

 Played by Harvey Lembeck - Click Here for an in-depth look

 He and Rocco Barbella are Bilko's henchmen.
 Devoted sidekick of Ernie and organiser of raffles, dances etc. He finally turns against Bilkos fleecing of his own platoon and sets up his own 'Gamblers Anonymous' at Camp Fremont.
 See the episode entitled; 'The Bilko Boycott.'
 He can imitate Clark Gable, Jimmy Stewart and Humphrey Bogart to perfection.

 Former Golden Gloves boxing champion.
 Ernie sees an opportunity to make money by betting on him in the ring.
-Only trouble is Claude is now more interested in botany than boxing!
+The only trouble is Claude is now more interested in botany than boxing!
 Felicia is the lovely young lady in his life.

 Played by Walter Cartier

 Walter was actually a Professional middleweight Boxer in real life too.
 He turned pro in 1946 and fought four one-time world champions during his career.
 In 1951 he appeared in the Stanley Kubrick documentary, Day of the Fight.
 After he left the Bilko series he became a salesman.

 Click Here for an in-depth look at Duane, the platoon super slob, and the loveable actor who played him.

 Irving is not a very attractive platoon member to say the least.
 He wears spectacles and has a distinctively Oriental look about him.
 In one memorable show, Bilko convinces Sergeant Quentin Q. Benton that Irving is a knife-wielding-Japanese-maniac.